Get a kubeconfig file for your virtual cluster

 - $ACCESS_KEY: the access key to use

-Then replace these placeholders in the following template and save it as my-kubeconfig.yaml
+Then replace the placeholders in the following template and save the configuration as my-kubeconfig.yaml

 :